 Meetings are held at the MSBA offices in Boston and are open to the public.
 To encourage discussion, competitors are asked to voluntarily leave the room when designer candidates are being interviewed by the DSP for specific projects.

 The next meeting of the Designer Selection Panel will be held on Tuesday, March 28, 2023.

 - Meeting Agenda

-Information to access the meeting will be available through the duration of the meeting, however, to assist in facilitating the registration process, we encourage participants to request the information and register by 5:00pm, Monday, August 2, 2021.
+- Note: Conference Call Meeting: Those who would like to participate in the meeting, please use the link directly below to request meeting information and instructions.
+Information to access the meeting will be available through the duration of the meeting, however, to assist in facilitating the registration process, we encourage participants to request the information and register by 5:00pm, Monday, March 27, 2023.